47degrees/helios/helios-docs/docs/QuickStart.md

 }
 ```

-The `@json` annotation will provide the decoder and encoder for that data class, so we are able to
+The `@json` annotation will provide the decoder and encoder for that data class,
+so we are able to read from and write to Json.

 ## Decode